What is the UV index today?

 VI-

-What is UV Index?
+What is the UV Index?

 UV index meaning

-UV index Ranges (0 to 11+)
+UV index ranges (0 to 11+)

-Personalized UV Exposure Advice Guide
+Personalized UV Exposure Advice

 • Type I: Very fair skin, always burns, never tans.